 Let the kids get hands on with learning at the Betty Brinn Children’s Museum or at Discovery World.
 It’ll give you and your kids a break from having to keep their hands to themselves.
 At both places they are encouraged to interact with exhibits to help them learn.
 Depending on the weather, you may also enjoy strolling around the Milwaukee County Zoo.

 If you’re needing a taste of summer and want to go swimming, you’ll want to head over to Country Springs Hotel Water Park & Conference Center.
 You can stay in their hotel for a mini-getaway and have waves of fun in their indoor water park.
 You can read about our stay at Country Springs when my daughter was just a toddler.

 Do you have a little adventurer in your family?
 Head out to Cave of the Mounds and go exploring!
 Enjoy the park, tour the cave, and find treasure.
 I remember visiting this natural landmark a few times as a kid and have gone once as an adult.
 We need to plan a trip there with the kids!

 While you are over there, you’ll also want to drive to Spring Green to visit The House on the Rock.
 I remember being completely fascinated by the eclectic collections you can look at throughout the self-guided tour, such as the world’s largest carousel.
 It is an amazing building, even if I find it a little scary to walk out on the glass walkway.
 They also have a nearby inn with a pool.

-If you're over by Madison, you have to stop by Ella's Deli & Ice Cream Parlor for lunch and a treat!
-It's another place with a fun collection that kids love to check out.
-The carousel usually starts running in the spring, so hopefully the kids can take a ride while on spring break.
-Madison is also home to the Henry Vilas Zoo, one of the few zoos without an admission.
+If you’re over by Madison, check out the Henry Vilas Zoo, one of the few zoos without an admission.
 While you are in the area, it is worth a visit!

 More Indoor Waterparks